MicrosoftDocs/azure-docs/articles/cognitive-services/language/custom-classification/quickstart/using-language-studio.md

     >[!NOTE]
     > If your datset contains files of different languages or if you expect different languages during runtime, enable the muti-lingual option.

 7. Select the container where you have uploaded your data.
-For this quickstart we will use the existing tags file avilable in the container.
+For this quickstart we will use the existing tags file available in the container.
 Then click **Next**.

 8. Review the data you entered and select **Create Project**.